jbakse/site_builder/content/noise/index.md

 : Chapter on using noise in GLSL shaders from the excellent *The Book of Shaders*.

 [Shiffman: 2D Noise](https://www.youtube.com/watch?v=ikwNrFvnL3g)
-: [Daniel Shiffman's](http://shiffman.net/about/) video on 2D Perlin noise
+: [Daniel Shiffman's](http://shiffman.net/about/) video on 2D Perlin Noise

-[Ken Perlin: Noise and Turbulence](http://mrl.nyu.edu/~perlin/doc/oscar.html) : Comments on Perlin noise direct from the source, including the code.
+[Ken Perlin: Noise and Turbulence](http://mrl.nyu.edu/~perlin/doc/oscar.html) : Comments on Perlin Noise direct from the source, including the code.

-[GPU Gems: Improved Perlin Noise](https://developer.nvidia.com/gpugems/GPUGems/gpugems_ch05.html) : Ken Perlin details an improved implementation of Perlin noise for [GPU Gems](https://developer.nvidia.com/gpugems/GPUGems/gpugems_pref01.html)
+[GPU Gems: Improved Perlin Noise](https://developer.nvidia.com/gpugems/GPUGems/gpugems_ch05.html) : Ken Perlin details an improved implementation of Perlin Noise for [GPU Gems](https://developer.nvidia.com/gpugems/GPUGems/gpugems_pref01.html)

 [Lecture: Juicing your Cameras With Math](https://www.youtube.com/watch?v=tu-Qe66AvtY) : GDC talk on making cameras cooler.
-At 11:40 he discusses the benefits of using Perlin noise instead of RNG for camera shake.
+At 11:40 he discusses the benefits of using Perlin Noise instead of RNG for camera shake.